PrefectHQ/prefect/docs/concepts/logs.md

 ### Logging print statements

-For prototyping or local debugging, Prefect provides a decorator kwarg to log print statements at the task, flow, or settings level.
+For prototyping or local debugging, Prefect provides a decorator kwarg `log_print=True` to log print statements at the task or flow level.
 Tasks and subflows will inherit the print logging behavior from their parent flow.

 ```python
 from prefect import task, flow